Workers' Party (Brazil): History

-The resurgence of an organized labour movement, evidenced by strikes in the ABC Region on the late 1970s led by Luiz Inácio Lula da Silva, enabled the reorganization of the labour movement without the direct interference of the state.
+The resurgence of an organized labour movement, evidenced by strikes in the ABC Region, organized by various unions including the ABC Metalworkers' Union, on the late 1970s led by Luiz Inácio Lula da Silva, enabled the reorganization of the labour movement without the direct interference of the state.
 The movement originally sought to act exclusively in union politics, but the survival of a conservative unionism under the domination of the state (evidenced in the refoundation of CGT) and the influence exercised over the trade union movement by leaders of traditional left-wing parties, such as the Brazilian Communist Party (Partido Comunista Brasileiro, PCB), forced the unionist movement of ABC, encouraged by anti-Stalinist leaders, to organize its own party.

 PT was officially recognized as a party by the Brazilian Supreme Electoral Court on February 11, 1982.
 The first membership card belonged to art critic and former Trotskyist activist Mário Pedrosa, followed by literary scholar Antonio Candido and historian Sérgio Buarque de Holanda.
 Holanda's daughter Ana de Holanda later became Minister of Culture in the Rousseff cabinet.